Amplicode/amplicode-frontend/CONTRIBUTING.md

 - `stages` - an object containing your custom implementations of stages:
   - `getOptions`
   - `configureGenerator`
-  - `getProjectModel`
-  - `getAnswersFromOptions`
+  - `getGraphQLSchema`
-  - `getAnswersFromPrompt`
+  - `getAnswers`
   - `deriveTemplateModel`
   - `write`

 There are default implementations of stages that are suitable for most cases.
-Most likely you'll need to customize `getAnswersFromPrompt`, `deriveTemplateModel` and `write`.
+Most likely you'll need to customize `getAnswers`, `deriveTemplateModel` and `write`.
 Implementations of these stages also share some code between themselves.
 This code is extracted into functions which we put under `src/building-blocks/stages/{stageName}/pieces`.
 When creating your own reusable functions it is important to give them clear names so that your functions can be easily discovered and reused by fellow developers.

 Inside your generator folder, organize your custom code based on the stage it belongs to.
-For example, put your questions and your implementation of `getAnswersFromPrompt` to `answers.ts`, your `TemplateModel` type and `deriveTemplateModel` implementation to `template-model.ts`, etc. A typical generator folder may look like this:
+For example, put your questions and your implementation of `getAnswers` to `answers.ts`, your `TemplateModel` type and `deriveTemplateModel` implementation to `template-model.ts`, etc. A typical generator folder may look like this:

 ```
 ├── answers.ts